Plant-Based Diet For Athletes

 4. What Should I Eat Before And After Workouts On A Plant-Based Diet?

-Answer: Opt for easily digestible carbohydrates like bananas or oatmeal before workouts.
+Answer: Before workouts, opt for easily digestible carbohydrates like bananas or oatmeal.
 After workouts, focus on a combination of protein and carbohydrates, such as a smoothie with plant-based protein powder, fruits, and spinach.

 Conclusion